department-of-veterans-affairs/vets-website/content/pages/health-care/about-va-health-care/assisted-living-and-home-health-care.md

 We cover some of these services under your standard health benefits if you’re signed up for VA health care.
 You may still need to pay a copay for some covered services. <br>
 [Apply for VA health care](/health-care/apply/).

 Other services aren’t covered under VA health care benefits.
-For these services, you may be able to pay through Medicaid, Medicare, or your own private insurance.
+For these services, you may be able to pay through Medicaid, Medicare, or your own private insurance.</br>

 [Learn more about paying for long-term care](https://www.va.gov/geriatrics/guide/longtermcare/Paying_for_Long_Term_Care.asp#).